 The beams of radiation are shaped by many small leaves of tungsten (a type of metal) sitting at the opening of the treatment machine.
 The computer will move the leaves into different positions to block the radiation.
 The radiation that passes through the opening between the leaves creates the beam that is directed toward your body.
 The leaves move while the beam is passing through.
 This varies the intensity of the beam and ensures that you receive the exact doses prescribed by your radiation oncologist.

-Although you will be alone during the treatment, your therapists will see you on a monitor and hear you through an intercom at all times.
+Although you’ll be alone during the treatment, your therapists will see you on a monitor and hear you through an intercom at all times.
 Your radiation therapist will make sure that you’re comfortable during the treatment.
 Breathe normally during your treatment, but don’t move.
 However, if you’re uncomfortable or need help, speak to your therapists.
 They can turn off the machine and come in to see you at any time, if necessary.